blurringtheboundaries/sound-ideas/README.md

 Instead, as much as possible, we have developed the back-end code as a set of open-source libraries/modules, available in some shape or form on [NPM](https://www.npmjs.com/~matthewscharles).

-This is still a work in progress, and at present we are using the repository for testing and communicating with our collaborators.
+This is still a work in progress.
+At present we are using the repository for testing and communicating with our collaborators.
 We recognise that instruments may have limited functionality or accessibility issues during testing, and may fail automated accessibility checkers in part due to our custom touch screen interfaces.
 Our preference is to work directly with testers with lived experience!

 If you encounter any barriers while using any of the pages, please let us know and we will do our best to fix them.
 If possible, please use the [issues page](https://github.com/blurringtheboundaries/sound-ideas/issues).